nztdev/orb-pwa/README.md

 1. Push this folder to a repo.
 2. Repo Settings → Pages → deploy from the branch/root.
 3. Done — no build step, no server.

-## What's intentionally *not* included
-No dichotic audio engine, no photic-driving shader, no Ericksonian suggestion scripting, no "illusion of control then take it away" latency injection.
-These were part of the original concept but drop the risk profile from "a calming, disclosed practice" to "an unsupervised psychological intervention on strangers" — see the conversation this app was designed in response to for the fuller reasoning.